 The A-Squad in SPD wore what essentially amounted to modified motocross suits; it actually doesn't look half bad, especially considering they're supposed to be an elite police squad.
 The main team's SWAT Mode went on to somewhat resemble them.

 Star Trek Movie Curse: Interestingly, they had this pattern for a while.
 Every fifth season are the ones considered the worst (Turbo, Wild Force, and Operation Overdrive.)
-There are some others in there (either Mystic Force or Samurai will often take fourth place,) but it doesn't really bode well for season 20.
-And since Saban is adapting Tensou Sentai Goseiger, which a lot of fans saw as medicore at the best of times, most fans are a little worried about next season.
+There are some others in there (either Mystic Force or Samurai will often take fourth place,) but it didn't really bode well for season 20; when it finally did end up airing, it ended up only breaking the pattern by virtue of mostly being viewed as an improvement on Samurai.

 Stock Footage: Arguably, the entire point behind the American series.